I'm off-campus so how do I ship packages?

 Batteries are considered Dangerous Goods by IATA and must be declared.

 - Shipments of laptops, computers, or any equipment with batteries, please provide the information below to the person who is preparing your carrier label.
+CEMML Admin Support will also need this same information if you are shipping these yourself and need us to send you the appropriate label for the shipping box.

 - Lithium batteries?
 Yes or No